-- Using Intrinsic Values to Promote Goal Commitment – Awareness of the intrinsic values that support our goals can help us overcome the obstacles that impede us from achieving them.
+- Finding My Values – Awareness of the intrinsic values that support our goals can help us overcome the obstacles that impede us from achieving them.

-- Finding Your Ikigai – Finding your ikigai can lead you to discover meaning and purpose in life while acting as an intermediary between a sense of flow and coherence.
+- Identifying Your Ikigai – Finding your ikigai can lead you to discover meaning and purpose in life while acting as an intermediary between a sense of flow and coherence.

-- Readiness to Change Assessment – While we may wish to change, it is rarely straightforward.
-Understanding the stages of change can assist therapy and improve the outcome for the client.
+- Advantages And Disadvantages Of Changing – While we may wish to change, it is rarely straightforward.
+Understanding the pros and cons of doing so can assist therapy and improve the outcome for the client.